adonisjs/v6-docs/content/docs/http/validation.md

 # Validation

 The data validation in AdonisJS is usually performed at the controller level.
-This ensures you validate the user input as soon as your application handles the request and send errors that can be displayed next to the form fields.
+This ensures you validate the user input as soon as your application handles the request and send errors in the response that can be displayed next to the form fields.

 Once the validation is completed, you can use the trusted data to perform the rest of the operations, like database queries, scheduling queue jobs, sending emails, etc.